Quick Guide to PDD

 PDD services are provided by service providers in the community.
 PDD service providers are agencies that specialize in helping people with disabilities.
 PDD gives these agencies money to pay for the staff supports that individuals need.
 Services provided by an agency are part of an individualized service plan.

 PDD services can also be provided through a Family Managed Services agreement.
 With Family Managed Services, an individual with a developmental disability, their family, or a close friend can directly hire staff or a service provider that has been approved by the PDD program.
 For more information on this, visit our Family Managed Services section.

 How do I get help from PDD?

-To apply for funding through the PDD Program, please fill out and submit the PDD registration form.
+To apply for funding through the PDD Program, please click on the myAlbertasupports link to complete an application for the PDD program.
 Once we receive your form, someone from the PDD Program will contact you as soon as possible to talk to you about how we can help you.
 If you need help filling out this form, call 1-877-644-9992 (your call is free if you are in Alberta).